Big Brother (British TV series) series 19

-Big Brother 2018, also known as Big Brother 19 was the nineteenth series of Big Brother, and the final series to air on Channel 5.
-The series launched four days after the final of Celebrity Big Brother 22 on 14 September 2018 and lasted for 53 days with the final ever episode airing on 5 November 2018.
+Big Brother 2018, also known as Big Brother 19 is the nineteenth series of Big Brother, and the final series to air on Channel 5.
+The series launched four days after the final of Celebrity Big Brother 22 on 14 September 2018 and lasted for 53 days with the final episode airing on 5 November 2018.
 The series is the eighth regular and twenty-third series of Big Brother to air on Channel 5 since 2011; it was also the final series of Big Brother in the three-year contract that was announced on 19 March 2015, which guaranteed that the show would air on Channel 5 until 2018.

 On 14 September 2018, it was confirmed that this series would be the final series to air on Channel 5.

 On 5 November 2018, Cameron Cole was announced as the winner of the series, beating Akeem Griffiths who finished as runner-up.
 At 19 years old, Cole is the youngest winner of Big Brother in the UK series' eighteen-year history.
 Much like Ultimate Big Brother, the final Channel 4 series, the series ended with the words "Big Brother will get back to you".

+Following Channel 5's decision in 2018 not to renew their contract with Endemol/Initial TV to show the series, ITV2 bought the rights to Big Brother in the United Kingdom, where it was broadcast from 8 October 2023, currently hosted by AJ Odudu and Will Best.

+This marked the last regular appearance of Emma Willis as presenter after six series.